OfficalGlitch/VehicleDetectionTool/README.md

 ## License
-SORT is released under the GPL License (refer to the LICENSE file for details) to promote the open use of the
+SORT is released under the GPL License (refer to the LICENSE file for details) to promote the open use of the tracker and future improvements.